Shamika-1410/Myntra-Hackerramp/README.md

 ## 👥 Team Code Couture

-This project was made as part of the **Myntra HackerRamp 2024 Hackathon**, where our team was **selected among the top 70 teams in Pre-Finale round**.
+This project was made as part of the **Myntra HackerRamp 2024 Hackathon**, where our team was **selected among the top 70 teams in Pre-Finale round at the National Level ( India )**.

 **Team Members:**